-Yes.
+• Yes.
 Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).
 Specify the types of contracted entities and briefly describe the functions that they perform.
 Complete Items A-5 and A-6.

-An Independent Assessment Contractor will perform independent assessments that gather functional eligibility information about each Living Choices waiver applicant using the Arkansas Independent Assessment (ARIA) instrument.
+An Independent Assessment Contractor will perform independent assessments that gather functional eligibility information about each Living Choices waiver applicant using the approved instrument.
 The information gathered is used by the DHS Eligibility Nurse to determine the individual's level of care.
+An evaluation is initiated by the DHS PCSP/CC Nurse responsible for care coordination, at least every twelve (12) months.
+Based on the evaluation, should a change of medical condition be present, a referral is made to the Independent Assessment Contractor to complete a reassessment.
 The assessment is sent to DHS Eligibility Nurse to determine if the applicant's functional need is at the nursing home level of care.
-A contractor ("Independent Assessment Contractor") will perform independent assessments that gather functional need information about each Living Choices waiver applicant and participant using the Arkansas Independent Assessment (ARIA) instrument.
-The information gathered is used to determine the individual's level of care and the tier level (which is intended to help inform waiver program oversight and administration and person centered service planning).
+If an applicant is determined both financially and medically eligible, DCO approves the application.A contractor ("Independent Assessment Contractor") will perform independent assessments that gather functional need information about each Living Choices waiver applicant and participant using the Arkansas Independent Assessment (ARIA) instrument.
+The information gathered is used to determine the individual's level of care and the tier level (which is intended to help inform waiver program oversight and administration and person-centered service planning).

-- O No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable). - 5.
+- No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable). - 5.
 Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
 Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

-As described in the Interagency Agreement, between the Division of Medical Services (DMS,) the Medicaid agency), the Division of Aging, Adult, and Behavioral Health Services (DAABHS), and the Division of Provider Services and Quality Assurance (DPSQA), DAABHS and DMS will jointly share responsibility for oversight of the performance of the Independent Assessment Contractor, with DMS being ultimately accountable.
+As described in the Interagency Agreement, between the Division of Medical Services (DMS,) the State Medicaid agencyAgency), along with the Division of Aging, Adult, and Behavioral Health Services (DAABHS), and the Division of Provider Services and Quality Assurance (DPSQA), DAABHS and DMS will jointly share responsibility for oversight of the performance of the Independent Assessment Contractor, with DMS being ultimately accountable.
 The contract provides for performance measures the Independent Assessment Contractor is required to meet.